Celestino Cavedoni

-Celestino Cavedoni (18 May 1795 at Levizzano-Rangone, near Modena – 26 November 1865 in Modena) was an Italian ecclesiastic, archeologist, and numismatist.
+Celestino Cavedoni (18 May 1795 at Levizzano Rangone, near Modena – 26 November 1865 in Modena) was an Italian Catholic priest, archeologist, and numismatist.

+Biography

+Celestino Cavedoni was born at Levizzano-Rangone, near Modena, on 18 May 1795.
 He pursued his theological studies in the diocesan seminary, and from 1816 to 1821 distinguished himself in the study of archeologist and the Greek and Hebrew languages at the University of Bologna.
-He was then appointed custodian of the Numismatical Museum of Modena, and received a position in the City Library, of which he became librarian in 1847.
+He was then appointed custodian of the Numismatical Museum of Modena, and accepted a position in the City Library, of which he became librarian in 1847.
 From 1830 to 1863 he held the chair of hermeneutics at the University of Modena.

+Works

+Cavedoni was a corresponding member of the commission created by Napoleon III to edit the works of Count Bartolomeo Borghesi, to which collection he contributed numerous scientific notes.